mdjahan/FoRDM/README.md

 **Output**
 - A `data.frame` with columns: `names`, `direction`, `weights`, `time_aggregation`, `discount_rate`.

 ---

 ### **build_objectives_satisficing()**
 Creates an objectives `data.frame` for satisficing-based analysis, defining names, time aggregation, discount rates, thresholds, and directions for each objective.

 **Inputs**
 - `names`: character vector of objective column names.
-- `time_aggregation`: character vector specifying time aggregation methods.
+- `time_aggregation`: character vector specifying time aggregation methods ("mean", "sum", "max", "min").
-- `discount_rate`: numeric vector representing discount rates.
+- `discount_rate`: numeric vector representing discount rates (e.g., 0.02 for 2%).
-- `treshold`: numeric vector of thresholds for each objective.
+- `threshold`: numeric vector of thresholds for each objective.
 - `direction`: character vector specifying "above" or "below" for each objective.

 **Output**
-- A `data.frame` with columns: `names`, `time_aggregation`, `discount_rate`, `treshold`, `direction`.
+- A `data.frame` with columns: `names`, `time_aggregation`, `discount_rate`, `threshold`, `direction`.

 ---

 ### **fordm_analysis_regret()**
 Conducts a regret-based robustness analysis.
 Aggregates objectives across time (with discounting), computes regrets for each SOW and management, and selects robust representative SOWs.
 Produces Pareto fronts and identifies the optimal robust management.

 **Inputs**
 - `fordm_table`: output from `build_fordm_table()`.
 - `objectives`: output from `build_objectives_regret()`.
-- `robustness`: numeric value (0-1) specifying the robustness level.
+- `robustness`: numeric value (0-1) specifying the robustness level (e.g., 0.9 for 90%).
-- `method`: method for regret calculation (e.g., "CVaR").

 **Output**
-- A list containing the optimal management and Pareto front.
+- A list containing:
+  - `optimal`: The management strategy identified as most robust.
+  - `pareto_front`: The Pareto front of robust management strategies.
+  - `method`: The method used.
+  - `robustness`: The robustness level used.

 ---

 ### **fordm_analysis_satisficing()**
 Performs a satisficing-based robustness analysis.
 Aggregates objectives and applies thresholds to find satisficing alternatives.
-Optimal robust management and Pareto fron are computed via optimization on Euclidean distance.
+Optimal robust management and Pareto front are computed via optimization on Euclidean distance.
 Returns optimal robust management and Pareto front.

 **Inputs**
 - `fordm_table`: output from `build_fordm_table()`.
 - `objectives`: output from `build_objectives_satisficing()`.
-- `robustness`: numeric value (0-1) specifying the robustness level.
+- `robustness`: numeric value (0-1) specifying the robustness level (e.g., 0.9 for 90%).

 **Output**
-- A list containing the optimal management and Pareto front.
+- A list containing:
+  - `optimal`: The management strategy that balances all objectives while meeting the robustness threshold.
+  - `pareto_front`: The Pareto front of robust management strategies.

 ---

 ### **visualize_fordm_2d()**
 Generates a 2D scatter plot of the Pareto front for two selected objectives using `ggplot2`.
 Supports regret and satisficing methods.